TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 29/Genesis 29.33.md

 ---

-And she conceived again, and bare a son: and said, Because Jehovah hath heard that I am hated, he hath therefore given me this [son] also: and she called his name Simeon.
+She conceived again, and bore a son, and said, "Because Yahweh has heard that I am hated, he has therefore given me this son also."
+She named him Simeon.